sentinel-seed/sentinel/src/sentinelseed/database/README.md

 > **Query validation for AI agents to prevent data exfiltration**

 Database Guard protects databases from AI agent abuse by validating SQL queries before execution.
-It addresses **OWASP ASI03 (Identity & Privilege Abuse)** and prevents data exfiltration attacks.
+It addresses **OWASP ASI03 (Identity and Privilege Abuse)** and prevents data exfiltration attacks.

 ## The Problem